Yangyangii/ProgressiveGAN/README.md

 ## Notes
 - If you have high-end GPUs(e.g. Tesla V100), you can train higher resolution images.
 I have only RTX 2070....
-- To improve the quality, you may change some hyperparmeters(e.g. # of Convolution feature maps (256 -> 512))
+- To improve the quality, you may change some hyperparmeters(e.g. # of Convolution feature maps (256 -> 512), batch size (>32, important), and update schedule)
 - [T. Karras' Official Tensorflow implementation](https://github.com/tkarras/progressive_growing_of_gans)